nikhil-agarwal9829/lingual-translation/README.md

 Before deploying to production for connecting multiple devices:

-1. **Update Firebase Configuration**:
+1. **Update Configuration**:
-   - Create a `.env.production` file with your production Firebase credentials
+   - Create a `.env.production` file with your production credentials
+   - Include both Firebase and Google Cloud Translation API credentials
    - Ensure your Firebase project has Firestore and Authentication enabled in the Firebase Console
+   - Make sure your Google Cloud project has the Translation API enabled

 2. **Review Firestore Security Rules**:
    - The `firestore.rules` file has been updated with more secure rules for production